-A ductless heating and cooling system, also known as a mini-split, is an affordable option for home comfort.
-It differs from traditional home heating and cooling systems by providing both heating and cooling without the need for expensive and inefficient ductwork.
-Ductless heat pumps also install easily and offer efficient, quiet and affordable temperature control for your home or business, all year long.
+A ductless heating and cooling system, also known as a mini-split, is an energy efficient option for home comfort.
+Heat pumps are different from traditional home heating and cooling solutions because they keep your home warm in the winter and cool in the summer without requiring expensive ductwork.
+Ductless heat pumps are easy to install and offer efficient, quiet and affordable indoor comfort for your home or business, throughout the year.

-- Save Energy – Ductless heat pumps operate without duct work, eliminating any potential energy loss from leaky or uninsulated ducts.
-It’s a highly efficient way to keep your home comfortable while lowering your energy costs.
-You can save up to 25% to 50%, compared to a traditional system.
+- Home Energy Savings – Ductless heat pumps operate without duct work, eliminating energy loss from uninsulated leaky ducts.
+It’s the efficient way to keep your home comfortable throughout the year.
+You can save up to 25% to 50% in energy costs, compared to a traditional system.

-WILL A HEAT PUMP WORK IN YOUR HOME?
+WILL A HEAT PUMP WORK IN YOUR HOME OR BUSINESS?

 Get A Free Consultation

-Ductless heat pumps are ideal for homes and businesses with:
+Ductless heat pumps are the perfect solution for homes and businesses with:

-- No existing ductwork, and in which central air conditioning hasn’t been installed.
+- No existing ductwork or central air conditioning installation.

-- Central heating systems that are costly due to high fuel costs or low system efficiency.
+- Old costly central heating systems because of high fuel costs or poor system efficiency.

-- Rooms that are not regularly occupied (a ductless heat pump can be turned off to save money).
+- Spaces that are not occupied daily (a ductless heat pump can easily be turned off for savings).